 - When rolling into balls and smashing into patties, wet your hands often so the dough doesn't stick to you.

-- The air fryer method may result in a less moist and cake like texture, but still delicious.
+- The air fryer method may result in a less moist and cake-like texture, but still delicious.

 Nutrition

-Andrea
+Andrea says

 Oh my goodness this was an instant family hit.
 My family loves Encanto and when we found out we could make the meal that "heals" people it made for a fun themed dinner night.
 They have a perfect texture and soft cheesy center!

-Amy Hirschi
+Amy Hirschi says

 Hey Nicole and Andrea!
 I’m so excited to try these!
 My son Tanner is on a mission in Colombia and he’s been talking about the arepas!
 Thanks so much for sharing this one!